 Gardeners see quite a bit of green at work—but most of it isn't in their paychecks.
 Landscape maintenance isn't really a great way to get rich, or even to get not-poor.
 That said, a few landscaping companies do rather well, raking in the cash while they're raking up the leaves.

 These successful businesses often provide benefits for their employees.
 Unfortunately, most landscape maintenance companies aren't that successful, so you'll have to take what they give you.

 The industry is loaded with cheap competition.
-It is hard to compete with those who settle for minimum wage without benefits.
-Because we currently have an economy that has rotted more than an unwatered fern, most customers are going to stick with what is cheapest.
+It's hard to compete with those who settle for minimum wage without benefits.
 Those who take their work seriously and want to get paid adequately for it are at a serious disadvantage for the average yard-trimming job.